 It is called a “Boodharam gawari”, which means story ‘run’, or Songline, with all of the associated djurebil, sacred sites, connected across the landscape, and in the sky”….

 “It was first recorded being related by Mr James Morgan in the 1960’s , but many versions have since been published …. this same Bootheram gawari [story run] has been faithfully passed down through the Ngarakbul Githabul since the Alcheringa , the beginning…..
-It explains ancestral country and links people to it through Lore Land and Language – ever since the Dreaming ”……
+It explains ancestral country, following seasonal celestial alignments, and links people into it through Lore Land and Language – ever since the Dreaming ”……

 “Its called , Goodgin Guruman Boojeram”

 “A handsome man Buluggahn who lived in the Dreamtime, the Alcheringa, when the world was just beginning went out hunting everyday”…

 “One day when he was down at the sea ‘burgur’,when he saw a buck grey kangaroo – Guruman, is what we call him……..So Buluggahn cast his spear, ‘bilahru’…….He hit that Guruman,’bilahru bira’ but the spear did not kill the animal…it only wounded the Guruman”….

 “That ‘bilahru’ had gone into the kangaroo’s thigh…but when the Buluggahn came close to the animal to pick it up and take it back to the camp, it struggled to its feet and hopped away”…..